tim-koprivnik/tim-koprivnik/README.md

 ### "Hard" skills

-- Proficiency in HTML, (S)CSS, JavaScript (ES6+), React, and Typescript, as well as decent experience with Next.js (v13)
+- Proficiency in HTML, (S)CSS, JavaScript (ES6+), Typescript, React, and Next.js
-- Experience in API integration, and proficiency with various development tools like npm, yarn, Webpack, Babel, and Git
+- Experience in API integration, and proficiency with various development tools like npm, yarn, Webpack, Docker, and Git
 - Strong understanding of front-end methodologies (BEM, SMACSS, Atomic design) and accessibility standards (WCAG)
 - Expertise in optimizing speed (Lighthouse, PageSpeed Insights), SEO, and cross-browser and cross-device testing
 - Experience with SQL, Supabase, Firebase, PHP (Laravel), and CMS (Drupal, WordPress)